IoannisNiflis/ddp2/README.md

-In order to see the PRESENTATION PLEASE USE THE CODE which can be found in Rpresentation.
+In order to see the PRESENTATION PLEASE USE THE CODE which can be found in ---- RpresentationCode  -----.

 Concening the shiny app The description is the FOLLOWING :